Updated Mar 14, 2026§ For Vehicles★ Our score: 7/10

 The Family1st GPS tracker is a compact 4G LTE tracking device that costs $29.95 upfront with plans starting at $21.95 per month.
-In our testing, the battery lasted 9 days with daily driving and location accuracy stayed within 6-10 feet outdoors.
+It's rated for up to 14 days of battery on a single charge, and its U-Blox GPS chipset targets open-sky accuracy of a few meters.
 It works well for vehicle tracking, monitoring elderly family members, and keeping tabs on teens.
 The app is functional but visually dated, and a subscription is required for all remote tracking features.

 The Family1st GPS tracker sits in a crowded market of portable tracking devices, all promising real-time location updates and long battery life.
-We spent three weeks testing it across highway drives, neighborhood routes, and stationary parking to see if it delivers on those promises.
-This review breaks down the specs, subscription costs, real-world battery performance, and where this tracker falls short compared to pricier competitors.
+This review breaks down its specs, subscription tiers, battery rating, and where the tracker falls short compared to pricier competitors.

 What You Get in the Box